El Taito Geysers, Atacama Desert, Chile

 Day 6: Fly to Arica

 Arica, Chile’s northernmost city, is a hidden gem waiting to be explored.
 Known as the “City of Eternal Spring” due to its consistently pleasant weather.
-Arica offers a delightful blend of history, culture, and natural beauty.
+Arica is a blend of history, culture and natural beauty.

 Hotel: Apacheta Hotel

-We stayed at the charming Apacheta hotel located on the sands of Playa Feliz and next to two of Arica’s popular beaches – La Lisera and El Laucho, it’s a prime surf spot and attracts its fair share of travellers chasing the perfect wave.
+We stayed at the charming Apacheta hotel located on the sands of Playa Feliz and next to two of Arica’s popular beaches, La Lisera and El Laucho.
+This is a prime surf spot and attracts its fair share of travellers chasing the perfect wave.
 The hotel is made out of recycled shipping containers and has solid eco-credentials.
 The centre of Arica is a 15-minute walk north.

 Dinner at El Arriero, known for its seafood and local dishes.